-2.5.1 Cocoa Value Chain
+Cocoa Value Chain

-Functional analysis of the cocoa value chain in Nigeria is provided in Figure 2.5.1.
+Functional analysis of the cocoa value chain in Nigeria is provided in Table 3.
 The table shows that several players are involved in supplying inputs in the cocoa economy.
-The LBAs provide credit in cash and kind; agrochemical companies' representatives, dealers, and retailers; state institutions [CDUs (cocoa development units) and ADPs] supply all kinds of agrochemicals.
-Cocoa pods and seedlings are supplied by CRIN (Cocoa Research Institute of Nigeria) and state institutions (CDUs and ADPs).
-The cocoa farmers and sharecroppers are the main agents responsible for the establishment, maintenance, and management of cocoa farms-as well as harvesting and processing of cocoa pod into cocoa beans.
-VBAs are performing the marketing and transportation functions concerning graded cocoa beans (village buying agents), LBAs, cooperative societies, BDS (business development service) providers, and produce inspectors.
+The LBAs provide credit in cash and kind, agrochemicals companies' representatives, dealers, and retailers; and state institutions (CDUs & ADPs) supply all kinds of agrochemicals.
+Cocoa pods and seedlings are supplied by the Cocoa Research Institute of Nigeria (CRIN) and state institutions (CDUs & ADPs).
+The cocoa farmers and sharecroppers are the main agents responsible for the establishment, maintenance, and management of cocoa farms as well as harvesting and processing of cocoa pod into cocoa beans.
+The marketing and transportation functions concerning graded cocoa beans are being performed by Village Buying Agents, Licensed Buying Agents, Cooperative Societies, Business Development Services (BDS) providers, and Produce Inspectors.
 Some of the cocoa beans that are not exported are processed into the cocoa cake, powder, and butter by cocoa processing firms (Oguntade, 2013).